Canon 1D Mark II vs Nikon D1X

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark II and the D1X have been discontinued, but can regularly be found used on eBay.
-The D1X was replaced by the Nikon D2X, while the 1D Mark II was followed by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Both the 1D Mark II and the D1X have been discontinued, but can regularly be found used on ebay.
+The D1X was replaced by the Nikon D2X, while the 1D Mark II was followed by the Canon 1D Mark II N. Further information on the features and operation of the 1D Mark II and D1X can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Nikon D1X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II and the Nikon D1X?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.